Barrots/Sales-Taxes/README.md

 paid.
 The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.

+###Generated Output:
+For the sake of testing and showing the generated outputs I decided to print the results in Standard Output knowing that in a normal project that should not happen.

+####Feel free to start the Receipt Generation in the StarterApplicationTest